• Kracker Archive

 During an air test the crew lost bearings due to poor visibility and apparently navigation instrument failure.

 They made a forced landing at RAF Brunton for a check of their position.
-The ai field was still under construction at this time but the crew decided that they could then take off again in the afternoon to return to their base.
+The airfield was still under construction at this time but the crew decided that they could then take off again in the afternoon to return to their base.
+During the take-off it encountered a barrel on the edge of the runway, was diverted into steam-roller and finally stalled in endeavouring to clear high-tension (HT) cables in a nearby cornfield, striking the HT cables and crashing in flames.
+The only survivor was the rear gunner who was rescued from the aircraft

-Mr. George Dickinson 2851078 an eye witness at the time, describes the incident (courtesy BBC Peoples War):
+Mr. George Dickinson (2851078) an eye witness at the time, describes the incident (courtesy BBC Peoples War):

 "On the 6th September 1941 I was serving with 410 Battery, 53rd Searchlight Regiment, R.A. (originally 5th Battalion Royal Northumberland Fusiliers T.A.) on a site near Brunton, Christen Bank, Northumberland, when in the early evening an RAF Whitley plane number Z6932 circled the area.
 It came over so low that the crew could be seen.
 We tried to indicate that they should fly South to locate, RAF Acklington Airfield, but they eventually landed on the partially built Brunton Airfield some ½ mile away.

-(Note: The webmaster also served with the Northumberland Fusiliers - which then became the 2nd Battalion Royal Regiment Fusiliers)
+Note: The webmaster also served with the Northumberland Fusiliers, which then became the 2nd Battalion Royal Regiment Fusiliers.

 Three of my colleagues led by Lance Bombardier Bob Furness, from Gosforth ran up to meet the crew and they explained that they only had to follow the railway line Southwards to land at Acklington.
 The pilot stated that they had been out over the North Sea for testing and training but their navigational instruments had failed and they were lost.